Speech and Language Therapy Programs

-Brain injury, stroke and other neurological disorders often leave the patient with significant deficits in their ability to speak.
+Brain injury, stroke and other neurological disorders often leave patients with significant deficits in their ability to speak.

 Bacharach’s licensed speech pathologists are specially trained and experienced to improve speech function and communication skills in adults and children.